 Didn’t know you could meditate in a reclining position?
 You absolutely can!
-Meditation is often easier for beginners when they are able to recline.
+Meditation is often easier for beginners when they can recline.

 This can be done while you are lying in bed before sleep.
-Simply lie down and begin to allow yourself to completely relax.
-As you relax focus on your breathing.
-In the beginning, you may simply count breaths, and then you can begin to focus on visualizing what you want in your life.
+First, lie down and begin to allow yourself to relax completely.
+As you relax, focus on your breathing.
+You may count breaths initially, and then you can begin to focus on visualizing what you want in your life.

 As you see the image clearly, focus fully on it and your breathing.
 You may only be able to do this for about fifteen minutes in the beginning.

 Eventually, you will lose all sense of time as your focus grows stronger.
 Do not be concerned if you end up falling asleep in the beginning.
 This is one of the best ways to achieve a peaceful night’s sleep!